Tristen-M-SDR/Easy-Face-Recognition/README.md

   libcamera-hello
 </pre>

-## 3. Setting up the face recognition
+## 3. Setting up the Real-Time Face-Recognition

 **Step 1:** Open the Datasets folder and rename the your_name file to your name, and delete the dummy file inside.